-A radiologic technologist is a healthcare worker who specializes in imaging tests like x-ray, MRI and CT scans, performed primarily in diagnostic capacities.
-Some radiologic technologists will specialize in certain disciplines related to specific areas of the body, like mammography, for example.
+A radiologic technologist is a healthcare worker who specializes in imaging tests like X-ray, MRI, and CT scans, performed primarily in diagnostic capacities.
+Some radiologic technologists will specialize in certain disciplines related to specific areas of the body, such as mammography, for example.

 Radiologic technologists will have close working relationships with the radiologists who interpret the images.